Patbox/polymania/readme.md

 - A full on factory/automation with machinery powered by rotation and logic cables, provided by [PolyFactory](https://modrinth.com/mod/polyfactory) mod!
 - Many new decorative and building blocks blocks for builders from furniture to new bricks and stones!
 Provided by [PolyDecorations](https://modrinth.com/mod/polydecorations), [(modified) Blockus](https://modrinth.com/mod/blockus) and others.
 - New biomes and structures, thanks to mods and datapacks such as [Cliff under a Tree](https://modrinth.com/datapack/clifftree), [(modified) Traverse](https://modrinth.com/mod/traverse), [(modified) Cinderscape](https://modrinth.com/mod/cinderscape), [Enderscape](https://modrinth.com/mod/enderscape) and more.
-- New mobs, friendly and aggresive, by [Tom's Mobs](https://modrinth.com/mod/toms-mobs) and [Illager Expansion Recrafted](https://modrinth.com/mod/illager-expansion-polymer)
+- New mobs, friendly and aggresive, by [Tom's Mobs](https://modrinth.com/mod/toms-mobs), [Illager Expansion Recrafted](https://modrinth.com/mod/illager-expansion-polymer) and others.
 - Programmable computers from [ComputerCraft](https://modrinth.com/mod/cc-tweaked), modified to work server side.
 - New plants and food types, provided by [Farmer's Delight](https://modrinth.com/mod/farmers-delight-refabricated) and others.